José Bozzano

-José Alfredo Bozzano Baglietto (Asunción, Paraguay, December 7, 1895 – December 14, 1969) was a military engineer and senior officer of the Paraguayan Navy who designed the gunboats Paraguay and Humaitá that were used during the Chaco War in the key role of armed transport ships.
+José Alfredo Bozzano Baglietto (Asunción, Paraguay, December 7, 1895 – December 14, 1969) was a military engineer and senior officer of the Paraguayan Navy who designed the famous gunboats Paraguay and Humaitá that were used during the Chaco War in the key role of armed transport ships.
 In the course of the war, he was the manager of the factories which produced weapons, ammunition, trucks and other equipment for the Paraguayan Army.

 Life

 José Alfredo Bozzano Baglietto was born on December 7, 1895, in the Asunción neighborhood of San Jerónimo, "just fifty metres from the Dockyards", which at that time were located there.
 The birth date is contained in official documents and was confirmed by his grandson, engineer Luis Lamas Bozzano, curiously because he gave another date (1899) "to remove a few years; pure coquetry", as stated at times his wife, Mrs. Virginia Cardozo Bozzano, who in turn was the daughter of educator Ramon Indalecio Cardozo and sister of politician Efraím Cardozo.
 His parents were the Genoese ship owner José Bozzano and the Argentine citizen Benedicta Baglietto.
 Bozzano spoke Italian, English, French and Guaraní fluently and had extensive knowledge of classical Greek and Latin.
 He read Stefan Zweig, Emerson, Kant, Schiller and Goethe.
 His favorite Paraguayan writers were Manuel Domínguez, Cecilio Báez, Fariña Eloy Núnez, Carlos Zubizarreta and Rubén Bareiro Saguier.
 He learned piano with Nicolino Pellegrini.
 Bozzano lingered on Chopin and enjoyed Paraguayan music (his favorite song was Ñasaindypé, composed by Félix Férnandez and José Asunción Flores).